Value-added tax (VAT)

 The RET rates are set by the local government but cannot exceed 1.5% of the minimal salary as of 1 January of the reporting year per square metre (for 2020, the maximum is around UAH 71 per square metre).

-As a part of tax measures related to COVID-19 disease, taxpayers are able not to pay tax on real estate for March 2020.
+As a part of tax measures related to COVID-19, taxpayers are able to not pay tax on real estate for March 2020.

 Land tax is a local tax and assessed annually for the following year, paid monthly in equal instalments by the owners or users of the land.
 The rate of land tax depends on the category, location, and the existence of a state valuation for each particular land plot.

-As a part of tax measures related to COVID-19 disease, taxpayers are able not to pay land tax for March 2020.
+As a part of tax measures related to COVID-19, taxpayers are able to not pay land tax for March 2020.

 A local transport tax is charged on owners of passenger cars with an average market value exceeding 375 minimal salaries as of 1 January of the reporting year (i.e. UAH 1,771,125 for 2020) and less than five years old.